 We know what we’d pick—and we’re not alone in that.
 In fact, 67% of SaaS users prefer self-serve support.
 In other words, your customers would be grateful if you provided them with in-product guidance when they need it the most.

 What makes in-app guidance so successful is that it reduces friction and improves the user experience when using new products or features.
+It needs to add value.
+Here is Jay Filiatrault, Chameleon's Head of Growth, explaining it in under 30 seconds.

 When done well, in-app guidance appears before users encounter problems.
 This involves anticipating user problems and proactively addressing them—but we’ll have more on that shortly.